danielsg3/danielsg3/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m currently learning Swift.
+- 42 Madrid Student
-- I love JS Frameworks, MongoDB and LUA but above all PHP at backend.
+- I love JS Frameworks, MongoDB and LUA.
-- Fun-Fact: Trying to become a software engineer.
 - How to reach me: daniel.serrano@ds-server.eu

 ---